OpenEvalProject/evals/manuscripts/elife-88375/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01sfm2718 Laboratory of Chemical Biology, School of Life Science and Technology, China Pharmaceutical University Nanjing China
+1. Laboratory of Chemical Biology, School of Life Science and Technology, China Pharmaceutical University Nanjing China ([ROR:01sfm2718](https://ror.org/01sfm2718))
-2. https://ror.org/01as92r37 State Key Laboratory of Natural Medicines, China Pharmaceutical University Nanjing China
+2. State Key Laboratory of Natural Medicines, China Pharmaceutical University Nanjing China ([ROR:01as92r37](https://ror.org/01as92r37))
-3. https://ror.org/04py1g812 Department of Hematology, The First Affiliated Hospital of Nanjing Medical University, Jiangsu Province Hospital Nanjing China
+3. Department of Hematology, The First Affiliated Hospital of Nanjing Medical University, Jiangsu Province Hospital Nanjing China ([ROR:04py1g812](https://ror.org/04py1g812))
-4. https://ror.org/01sfm2718 Chongqing Innovation Institute of China Pharmaceutical University Chongqing China
+4. Chongqing Innovation Institute of China Pharmaceutical University Chongqing China ([ROR:01sfm2718](https://ror.org/01sfm2718))

 † Corresponding author

 ## Abstract

-Philadelphia chromosome-positive (Ph + ) leukemia is a fatal hematological malignancy.
-Although standard treatments with tyrosine kinase inhibitors (TKIs) have achieved remarkable success in prolonging patient survival, intolerance, relapse, and TKI resistance remain serious issues for patients with Ph + leukemia.
-Here, we report a new leukemogenic process in which RAPSYN and BCR-ABL co-occur in Ph + leukemia, and RAPSYN mediates the neddylation of BCR-ABL.
+Philadelphia chromosome-positive (Ph+) leukemia is a fatal hematological malignancy.
+Although standard treatments with tyrosine kinase inhibitors (TKIs) have achieved remarkable success in prolonging patient survival, intolerance, relapse, and TKI resistance remain serious issues for patients with Ph+ leukemia.
+Here, we report a new leukemogenic process in which RAPSYN and BCR-ABL co-occur in Ph+ leukemia, and RAPSYN mediates the neddylation of BCR-ABL.
 Consequently, neddylated BCR-ABL enhances the stability by competing its c-CBL-mediated degradation.
 Furthermore, SRC phosphorylates RAPSYN to activate its NEDD8 E3 ligase activity, promoting BCR-ABL stabilization and disease progression.
 Moreover, in contrast to in vivo ineffectiveness of PROTAC-based degraders, depletion of RAPSYN expression, or its ligase activity decreased BCR-ABL stability and, in turn, inhibited tumor formation and growth.
-Collectively, these findings represent an alternative to tyrosine kinase activity for the oncoprotein and leukemogenic cells and generate a rationale of targeting RAPSYN-mediated BCR-ABL neddylation for the treatment of Ph + leukemia.
+Collectively, these findings represent an alternative to tyrosine kinase activity for the oncoprotein and leukemogenic cells and generate a rationale of targeting RAPSYN-mediated BCR-ABL neddylation for the treatment of Ph+ leukemia.

 ## Introduction